-Utilizing AMBIT to support those with multiple needs allows providers and patients to understand the complexities of this system and provide a structure to mitigate the sometimes-overwhelming feeling of having a multidisciplinary treatment team.
-Integrating these multiple systems encourages epistemic trust, a critical component of mentalizing.
+Utilizing AMBIT to support those with multiple needs allows providers and patients to understand the complexities of this system and provides a structure to mitigate the sometimes overwhelming feeling of having a multidisciplinary treatment team.
+Integrating these multiple systems encourages epistemic trust, a critical component of mentalizing

 Mentalizing is how our minds interpret our own and others’ behaviors.
 This reflective process is often comprised of our understanding of thoughts and feelings through historical interactions and our understanding of various relational dynamics.
 Mentalizing allows us to cope with internal and external stressors adequately, encourage self-regulation, and generate or sustain interpersonal relationships.
 Interestingly, we only sometimes talk about mentalizing because the practice is characteristically automatic and implicit.

-We can deduce that working with complex systems can inhibit epistemic trust, especially with those with negative experiences with previous treatment systems.
+We can deduce that working with complex systems can inhibit epistemic trust, especially with those who have had negative experiences with previous treatment systems.
 Therefore, providers must understand the nuances of MBT and AMBIT to establish and maintain a trusting, helping relationship for both the patient and providers.

 Providers able to establish epistemic trust with their patients encourage the integration of new, trustworthy, and relevant information to support their growth.
 This process takes time and needs more nurturing when integrating skills-based treatment.
 At the heart of mentalization-based treatment is maintaining a curious stance regarding the patient’s internal state, which provides insight into the cognitive processes and potential deficits in mentalizing.